 "God blessed them and said to them, 'Be fruitful and increase in number; fill the earth and subdue it.
 Rule over the fish in the sea and the birds in the sky and over every living creature that moves on the ground.'"
 (Genesis 1:28)

 "What is mankind that you are mindful of them, human beings that you care for them?
 You have made themd a little lower than the angels and crowned them with glory and honor.
 You made them rulers over the works of your hands; you put everything under their feet: all flocks and herds, and the animals of the wild, the birds in the sky, and the fish in the sea, all that swim the paths of the seas."
-(Psalm 8:4-8)I have had my own experiences with Christians I know who hold to Dominionist views.
+(Psalm 8:4-8)I have had my own experiences with Christians who hold to Dominionist views.
 Some years back, I began to realize that some friends of mine held some views that I found to be unorthodox, to say the least.
 They were (are) members of a Presbyterian-PCA church, which is typically closely aligned to the Reformed Baptist view (which my husband and I hold).
-Some of our friends' views came to light during a conversation, and once I began to understand where they were coming from, I remember saying to the husband, Sooooo, are you saying, we're already in the Millennial Kingdom? and if so, well, have you watched the news lately?
+Some of our friends' views came to light during a conversation, and once I began to understand where they were coming from, I remember saying to the husband, So are you saying, we're already in the Millennial Kingdom? and if so, well, have you watched the news lately?
 His response was, Oh yeah, we're in the Kingdom, and the world will only get better and better through God-given blessings, those being primarily the gospel and the spread of the gospel message, but also through science, medicine and technology.
 I was processing this statement, when he said the kicker that really got my antennae up: "This is the standard Presbyterian-PCA view."
-Well, I knew that wasn't true, because my father, who has mentored me for years, has been a Presbyterian-PCA elder for almost 30 years, and I knew for a fact that he did not hold these views.
+Well, I knew that wasn't true, because my father, who has mentored me for years, has been a Presbyterian-PCA elder for almost 30 years.
+And I knew for a fact that he did not hold these views.

 Taking Dominion: Physically or Culturally?